Black3rror/Benchmarking/README.md

-# Benchmarking
+# EdgeMark

-Benchmarking different embedded AI tools against various models and hardware.
+An automation and benchmarking system for embedded AI tools.

 ## Project structure